OWASP/cornucopia/README.md

 Currently the cards are provided in two sizes:

-The "static" files are 56mm x 87mm standard playing cards.
+The 56x87mm files are 56mm x 87mm standard playing cards.
 The 80x120mm files are 80mm x 120 mm (Recommended for readability)

 NB: Please be aware, that the table of content for the indesign leaflet has to be adjusted for all language versions before printing except for the english version!!